hturnbull93/bank/README.md

 Test for Account for two deposits, one of 100 and another of 300, results in balance of 400.

 - deposit method uses `+=` instead of just assigning balance with amount

+### Withdrawals

+- [ ] 3

+> As a Customer,
+> So I can spend my money,
+> I want to be able to withdraw from my account

+Test for Account for a withdraw method.
+In the describe block added a before block to deposit 1000, so there is something to withdraw.
+Test for withdraw 100 results in a balance of 900.
+Red.

+- added

 <!-- Links -->